 - Perito Moreno is another big one and a definite thing to do in Argentina.
-This glacier is unique in that it continues to grow as opposed to retreat as many other glaciers in the region.
-It's towering 80-meter-tall ice cliffs are best appreciated via boat tour.
-The jumping off point to both these glaciers is the small town of El Calafate offering plenty of Perito Moreno glacier tours to join.
+This glacier is unique in that it continues to grow as opposed to retreating as many other glaciers in the region.
+Its towering 80-meter-tall ice cliffs are best appreciated via boat tour.
+The jumping-off point to both these glaciers is the small town of El Calafate offering plenty of Perito Moreno glacier tours to join.

-Best season: You can visit the glaciers any time of year.
-High season (summer) is from December – March and has the warmest temperatures, but also the most tourists.
+Best season: You can embark on a glacier trip to Argentina any time of year.
+The high season (summer) is from December – to March and has the warmest temperatures, but also the most tourists.
 The shoulder seasons of spring and fall are becoming increasingly popular due to mild day temperatures and fewer visitors.

 This is one of Argentina's must-see places.
 You'll never experience a more breathtaking border-cross in your life.
-Iguazu Falls forms a natural border between Argentina and Brazil, creating one of South America's coolest attractions.
-The Iguazu Falls is not your average waterfall — it's a compilation of 275 different cascades that spans nearly 3 kilometers in length.
+Iguazu Falls form a natural border between Argentina and Brazil, creating one of South America's coolest attractions.
+The Iguazu Falls are not your average waterfall — it's a compilation of 275 different cascades that spans nearly 3 kilometers in length.
 Devil's Throat, the main attraction standing at a staggering 80 meters, is beaten in height only by Victoria Falls in Africa.
-Iguazu Falls has been a UNESCO World Heritage Site since 1984 and was recently voted one of the New Seven Wonders of Nature.
-Do you need any more convincing?
+Iguazu Falls have been a UNESCO World Heritage Site since 1984 and were recently voted one of the New Seven Wonders of Nature.
+Do you need any more convincing to visit Iguazu Falls?